caitlinsalt/how-to-do-stuff/git/git-guide.md

 * It gives you a long-term archive of "significant merges"
 * You can use it alongside permissions to control contributions to your code

-On the last point, it's not that unusual to have a hosted repository set up in such a way that **nobody at all** is allowed to write commits directly onto the `master` branch.
-Instead, the permissions in hosted repository service can often be configured so that `master` can only be changed by merging a pull request.
+On the last point, it's not that unusual to have a hosted repository set up in such a way that **nobody at all** is allowed to write commits directly onto the `main` branch.
+Instead, the permissions in hosted repository service can often be configured so that `main`, or other important branches, can only be changed by merging a pull request.
 Additional limits can include things like "pull requests must have N reviewers sign them off before merging", or "your code must pass checks to make sure it is suitably stylish before the pull request can be merged".
 That last one is not actually a joke.

 I've held off discussion of merging for a bit because it is a complicated and messy topic, because of the things that can happen when things don't merge together as cleanly as you would hope.
 There's also *rebasing*, which is where you stick your fingers in your ears and pretend that your branch never existed to begin with.
 Some people swear by rebasing, others swear at it, but I generally think that it is a bad idea in nearly all circumstances.
 This is partly a philosophical point about rewriting the past, partly due to the difficulty involved in sticking your fingers in other people's ears as well as your own.
 I'll explain why in a bit more detail later.
 Before that, it might be an idea for me to dive more deeply into exactly what is happening and churning away in your `.git` directory when all of these different commands are done.